appycodes.

 })

 Each engagement starts with a week on the schema.
-Anyone who skips that step is selling you a content migration project they don't know they're selling.
+Anyone who skips that step is selling you a content migration project they do not know they are selling.

 01